ccosmincc/dfns-api-docs/advanced-topics/faq.md

 A: the goal is for one Dfns User to register 2 different WebauthN credentials (passkeys) on separate devices (device A and B).
 The action to add a new credential, requires a User Action flow, which means the signature from an existing valid credential is required to be able to complete creation of a new credential.
 Let’s start from initial state: the end user is registered, and has an existing WebauthN credential on device A (Credential A).
 You will need a mechanism that allows credential A (on device A) to sign the user action challenge generated from the action started by device B (creating credential B).\
 \
 Theoretically, to achieve that goal, there could be a way that the whole flow happens on device B, and then when device B needs the signature from cred A device A, device A & B communicate directly via bluetooth / NFC / wifi or something...
-But that’s just theoric though, and we havent’t tried or tested, and that really depend on what the device will support.\
+But that’s just theoretic though, and we haven't tried or tested, and that really depend on what the device will support.\
 \
 So the more practical approach, is rather to have this flow be orchestrated by your server, such as this:\